jeftegoes/AwsOverview/Management & Governance/AWS Organizations.md

   - Cost center.
   - Dev / test / prod.
   - Based on **regulatory restrictions** (using SCP), for **better resource isolation** (ex: VPC), to have **separate per-account service limits**, isolated account for **logging**.
+- Multi Account vs. One Account Multi VPC.
+- Use tagging standards for billing purposes.
+- Enable CloudTrail on all accounts, send logs to central S3 account.
+- Send CloudWatch Logs to central logging account.
 - Strategy to create an account for security.

 # 4. Feature Modes